relliky/Tais_Home_Assistant_Config/README.md

 Voice Assistant:
 - Alexa (free alexa services via emulated_hue)
   - Extra commands supported:
-    - Alexa, Find my iPhone.
-This will set a "Find My" alert to my iphone.
+    - Alexa, Find my iPhone
+      - This will set a "Find My" alert to my iphone.
 Other apple devices are also supported.

 Remote Control:
 - WOL on PCs/NAS